 REL 390 Hawaiian Gods (3) The traditions and practices related to one or more major indigenous gods, or class of gods, will be studied by the interpretation and analysis of primary texts.
 Repeatable one time.
 Pre: 205 or consent.
 DH

 REL 394 On Death and Dying (3) Aspects of death and dying; relation to our culture and society, to understanding of each other and of ourselves.
 Pre: 150 or 151 or consent.
 DH

 REL 399 Directed Reading (3) Pre: one 200-level REL course and consent.

 REL 409 Life and Teachings of Jesus (3) Critical study of synoptic gospels and of extra-Biblical sources.
 Pre: 201 or 210, or consent.
 DH

 REL 422 Anthropology of Religion (3) Cults, legends, millennial movements, myths, possession, rituals, sacred healing, shamanism, sorcery, spirits, symbolism, witchcraft, and other forms of religious and symbolic expression and experience, from small scale to highly urban societies.
 Pre: ANTH 152.
 (Cross-listed as ANTH 422) DH

 REL 431 Health/Medicine in Religion (3) Issues of health and disease in the light of religious beliefs and practices.
+A-F only.
 Pre: 150 or consent.
 DH

 REL 443 Anthropology of Buddhism (3) Selected aspects of national, regional and local manifestations of Buddhism are explored through the perspective of anthropology with an emphasis on the daily lives of monks, nuns and lay persons in their socio-cultural contexts.
 Pre: 207, 422, 475, or consent.
 (Alt. years) (Cross-listed as ANTH 443)